 Why is this important to prevent symptoms of aging and protect mitochondria?

-Recently, high dose vitamin K2 as menatetrenone significantly reduced fracture risk in Alzheimer’s patients.
+Recently, high doses of vitamin K2 as menatetrenone significantly reduced fracture risk in Alzheimer’s patients.
 This disorder is linked to mitochondrial dysfunction (R).

 Vitamin K2 helps reduce diabetes complications

-Type 2 diabetes causes the body to age faster due to the damages of excessive glucose in the body as well as often accompanying elevations in circulating hormones.
+Type 2 diabetes causes the body to age faster due to the damage of excessive glucose in the body as well as often accompanying elevations in circulating hormones.

 Diabetes is multifactorial in nature, but nutrition is a cornerstone to mitigating its effects.